BarreraClaudia/mini-message-board/README.md

 ## Notes

 - Messages are stored in memory (`models/db.js`) and will reset every time the server restarts.
 Swap in a real database to persist data.
-- Fonts and icons load from Google Fonts and jsDelivr CDNs.
+- Fonts (Fraunces, Quicksand) load from Google Fonts, and icons load from the jsDelivr-hosted MDI font.
+Both linked in `views/partials/header.ejs`
+- To browse or look up icon names, use the [Pictogrammers MDI library](https://pictogrammers.com/library/mdi/) — it's just a reference site, not something the app loads from directly.